SolidGuides.com may get a commission when you buy through links on our website. Read More.

-Another prominent feature is that they are created around a shut, over-ear design, which inhibits sound from escaping into the surroundings—a necessary function for ANC technology.
+Another prominent feature is that they are created around a shut, over-ear design.
+The design inhibits sound from escaping into the surroundings—a necessary function for ANC technology.

 When it comes to portability, the COWIN E7 Pro outperforms several high-end headphones.
-A whopping 30-hour battery life, a light in weight build about 10.6 ounces, and a pleasantly made semi-rigid carrying case will make you want to take the COWIN E7 Pro home today.
+Whopping 30-hour battery life gives you more than enough time to enjoy music, podcasts, and more.
+When it comes to weight, these headphones weigh only 10.6 ounces.
+They come with a rigid carrying case.
+All the mentioned features will make you want to take the COWIN E7 Pro home today.

-The headphones have above average sound quality.
-Thanks to the 45 mm aperture which offer a boosted bass response.
+The headphones have above-average sound quality thanks to the 45 mm aperture, which offers a boosted bass response.
 Though a few customers find this boost a bit extra.
-Further to this, the improved noise-canceling technology (NCA) noticeably quells busy office noise, and city noise to let you pay attention to the sounds in your ear.
+The improved noise-canceling technology (NCA) quells office and city noises to let you pay attention to the sounds in your ear.

-Overall, the upgraded soft ear cushions provide more comfort and durability.
-And have a much stable in-built microphone and near field communication (NFC) technology for hands-free calls and a natural connection to your Bluetooth-enabled devices.
+Overall, the upgraded soft ear cushions provide comfort and durability.
+The headphones have a stable in-built microphone and near field communication (NFC) technology.
+The NFC allows for hands-free calls and a natural connection to your Bluetooth-enabled devices.

 The seal of the earcups looks fragile.
 To keep them safe, use your COWIN E7 Pro carefully.

-The COWIN E7 Pro are always stable for light jogs, making them an excellent pick for more casual listeners —those who want to enjoy music from some transcendent sounding, budget headphones that can be used even without wires.
+The COWIN E7 Pro is always stable for light jogs, making it an excellent pick for more casual listeners.
+If you are looking for budget headphones that won’t disappoint, these ones are a good choice.

 The Bowers & Wilkins PX raises the bar for wireless active noise-canceling performance.
 They are the first adaptive noise-canceling pair of headphones from the British high-end audio brand.

-The Bowers & Wilkins PX are shockingly good looking; a choice of either soft gold or space grey is available.
+The Bowers & Wilkins PX is shockingly good looking; a choice of either soft gold or space gray is available.
 The exterior of the over-ears is predominantly cold metal and supple leather.
-The top of the headband is furnished with an appealing texture, that’s replicated to the outer edge of the earcups.
+The top of the headband is furnished with an appealing texture that’s replicated to the outer edge of the earcups.

 You get what you pay for with the PX in terms of noise-canceling ability.
 The PX has 3 noise-canceling modes operated through the Bowers and Wilkins Headphones App.
-Buttons are located outside, on the right ear cup to enable you play, pause or adjust volume easily.
-Into technology, the PX features a sophisticated internal system that automatically pauses if you lift an ear cup.
+Buttons are located outside, on the right ear cup to enable you to play, pause or adjust volume easily.
+The PX features a sophisticated internal system that automatically pauses if you lift an ear cup.

-Although the PX is designed for wireless use, they come with a 3.5mm headphone socket; in case you decide to use wire.
+Although the PX is designed for wireless use, it comes with a 3.5mm headphone socket in case you decide to use the wire.
 The battery is charged using a Type-C USB connection.
 When full, the battery can be used up to 50 hours where play and pause are alternated.
 Still, in the case of non-stop action, the PX should sustain 22 hours of continuous use.

 As far as sound expertise goes, the Bowers & Wilkins PX wireless headphones know how to integrate advanced auditory designs.
-For instance, the driver units are positioned in angular plates to allow drivers to point towards the center of both ears for a better soundstage.
+The driver units are positioned in angular plates to allow them to point towards the center of both ears for a better soundstage.

-Primarily, the PX gives you a great feeling once they are on your head.
-They’re lightweight but with a solid sensation.
+Primarily, the PX gives you a great feeling once it’s on your head.
+These wireless headphones are light but feel solid.
 Despite that, the headband is enclosed in smooth leather.
 Additionally, there is a considerable volume of space between your ear and the driver making it stress-free to find a perfect fit.

-No other noise-canceling wireless headphones can match the sophisticated pleasure of listening to music on the Bowers & Wilkins PX.
+No other noise-canceling wireless headphones can match the sophisticated pleasure of listening to the music.

-Tests on the PX indicate their ability to combat flight noise.
+Tests on the PX indicate its ability to combat flight noise.
 In a noisy room, conversations are rapidly removed from the headphones by the noise-canceling flight mode.
-What’s more, for moderate audibility, the office mode performs good work.
+What’s more, the office mode performs well for moderate audibility.